-- Maintains MY MOC (maintenance of certification)-online maintenance of certification resource. - Develops New in Practice Career Navigation Series. - Develops webinars and resources. - Reaches out to new in practice colleagues via member-to-member emails and telephone calls. - Develops New in Practice Life Preserver.
+- Develops New in Practice Career Navigation Series - Develops webinars and resources - Reaches out to new in practice colleagues via member-to-member emails and telephone calls - Develops New in Practice Life Preserver

 - Prefer that members are new in practice (0-5 years in practice). - Prefer to have members from a variety of practice sizes and settings (e.g., academia, private-hospital employee, or practice group; small, medium, or large size settings; pathologists working in an accountable care organization; pathologists in fellowships. - Willingness to discuss and share challenges and issues new in practice pathologists face. - Desire to help new in practice pathologists during this crucial time in their career.